IroncladDev/LangChain.js-LLM-Template/README.md

 # LangChain.js LLM Template

-This template allows you to make your own LLM, trained on custom data you provide.
+This is a LangChain LLM template that allows you to train your own custom AI LLM.
+Setup is as easy as 1-2-3.

-This example is Amjad Masad, the CEO of Replit.
-You can try the live demo at https://ai.repl.page

 ## Setup
 1. Provide all the information you want your LLM to be trained on in the `training` directory in markdown files.
 Folder depth doesn't matter.